Vishnu-Priya-Ashok-Kumar/Layoff_2022_Data_Analytics_Python_PowerBI/README.md

 - Cleaning and manipulation of data were processed using Python-Jupyter Notes

 - Analysis and dashboard were created using Power BI and Python-Jupyter Note

-### Analysis Approach using CRISP-DM

-- **Business understanding** : Having a good understanding of the objectives and requirements of the business
-- **Data understanding** : Collecting data and familiarizing with data to identify how data needs to be presented for manipulation
-- **Data preparation** : Cleans and converts data to a useful form
-- **Modelling** : Applies the appropriate modelling techniques to extract quality information that aligns with the business cause
-- **Evaluation** : Assessing results generated using various parameters
-- **Deployment** : Submitting and presenting outcomes to the clients

 ### How does your solution provide value?